sundusm1/Android-Lemonade/README.md

 **Usage Instructions**
 To use the dataset, download the IHPEC dataset from the UCI repository and load it using pandas.
 Run code in a Python environment (Google Colab) after installing the required libraries; it includes data cleaning, feature extraction, model training using ECP-BLSTM, and performance evaluation.

+**Reproducibility**
+Bidirectional Long Short-Term Memory (BLSTM) neural network is implemented to predict energy consumption using historical time-series data.
+The BLSTM model effectively captures temporal dependencies in both forward and backward directions.
+The algorithm was developed using Python with Keras for training and evaluation.
+The algorithm begins with preprocessing the IHEPC energy dataset by cleaning, analyzing, filling nulls, and balancing it to prepare input features (x) and target values (y).
+In the second step, the data is split into training and testing sets, and a Bidirectional LSTM (BLSTM) model is created and trained on the training set.
+The model is then validated using the test set.
+Finally, in the prediction step, the trained model forecasts energy consumption, and evaluation metrics such as RMSE, MSE, MAE, and MAPE are computed to assess performance.

 **Requirements**
 The code requires Python along with the following libraries: pandas, numpy, matplotlib, scikit-learn, and TensorFlow (or Keras) for implementing the ECP-BLSTM model.